jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Dark Stalker.md

 RacialMods: +4 Climb, +4 Perception, +4 Stealth
 Languages: Dark Folk,  Undercommon
 SQ: poison use
+SpecialAbilities:
+  Death Throes (Su): >
-SpecialAbilities: Death Throes (Su) When a dark stalker is slain, its body combusts in a flash of white-hot flame.
+    When a dark stalker is slain, its body combusts in a flash of white-hot flame.
 This acts like a fireball that deals 3d6 points of fire damage to all creatures within a 20-foot-radius burst.
 A DC 15 Reflex save halves this damage.
 A dark stalker's gear and treasure are unaffected by this explosion.
 This save is Constitution-based.
+  Poison Use (Ex): >
-Poison Use (Ex) Dark stalkers are skilled in the use of poison and never risk accidentally poisoning themselves.
+    Dark stalkers are skilled in the use of poison and never risk accidentally poisoning themselves.
 Like their diminutive kin, the dark creepers, dark stalkers use black poison on their weapons and generally carry six doses on them.
 Black Smear-injury; save Fort DC 15; frequency 1/round for 6 rounds; effect 1d2 Str; cure 1 save.
 The poison DC is Constitution-based.
-See in Darkness (Su) A dark stalker can see perfectly in darkness of any kind, including that created by deeper darkness.
+  See in Darkness (Su): >
+    A dark stalker can see perfectly in darkness of any kind, including that created by deeper darkness.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: